umee-network/umee/README.md

 docker build -t umee-network/umeed -f contrib/images/umeed.dockerfile .

 # start bash
-docker run -it --name umeed umee-network/umeed umeed bash
+docker run -it --name umeed umee-network/umeed bash

 # or start the start the node if you already have a node directory setup
 docker run -it --name umeed umee-network/umeed umeed start